focal-lab/focal-website-2/content/position-listing/index.md

 <!-- - [Cloud-Based Data Infrastructure Engineering Intern (UC Student)](/positions/data-infrastructure-engineering-intern/) -->
 <!-- - We are often looking for UC Davis undergrads to join in our research!
 If you're interested, [contact us](/#contact) and mention the projects you're interested in and your relevant background. -->

-Check back in early 2026 for a summer 2026 undergrad forest ecology field position!
+Check back in early 2026 for a summer 2026 UCD undergrad forest ecology field position!

 &nbsp;
 &nbsp;